Steroid hormone receptor: G protein-coupled receptors

 GPCR linked proteins most likely interact with steroid hormones through an amino acid consensus sequence traditionally thought of as a cholesterol recognition and interaction site.
 About a third of Class A GPCRs contain this sequence.
 The steroid hormones themselves are different enough from one another that they do not all affect all of the GPCR linked proteins; however, the similarities between the steroid hormones and between the receptors make plausible the argument that each receptor may respond to multiple steroid hormones or that each hormone could affect multiple receptors.
 This is contrary to the traditional model of having a unique receptor for each unique ligand.

 At least four different GPCR-linked proteins are known to respond to steroid hormones.
 GPR30 binds estrogen, membrane progestin receptor (mPR) binds progesterone, and GPRC6A binds androgens.
 As an example of the effects of these GPCR-linked proteins consider GPR30.
 GPR30 binds estrogen, and upon binding estrogen this pathway activates adenylyl cyclase and epidermal growth factor receptor.
 It results in vasodilation, renoprotection, mammary gland development, etc.

 Sulfated steroids and bile acids are also detected by vomeronasal receptors, specifically the V1 family.

 Ion channels

 Neuroactive steroids bind to and modulate the activity of several ion channels including the GABA_{A}, NMDA, and sigma receptors.

+The first demonstration that endogenous steroid metabolites can rapidly modulate ion channel activity was published in Science in 1986 by the NIMH group of Majewska et al.

+This work showed that certain pregnane steroids directly alter GABAA receptor function within seconds, indicating a fast, non-genomic mechanism of steroid action distinct from classical nuclear receptor signaling.

+These findings provided the earliest evidence that steroid hormones can act through membrane-associated receptors or ion channels, anticipating later descriptions of rapid steroid signaling pathways.

 The steroid progesterone has been found to modulate the activity of CatSper (cation channels of sperm) voltage-gated Ca^{2+} channels.
 Since eggs release progesterone, sperm may use progesterone as a homing signal to swim toward eggs (chemotaxis).